isomerpages/sportsg-corp/media-centre/media-release/_posts/2015-03-07-post-Together We Are Stronger One Team Singapore!.md

 ##### **One Team Singapore**

 4\.
 The event at Pedestrian Night at Orchard Road saw the hoisting of the largest ever Team Singapore flag measuring 10 by 7 metres after it was passed along Orchard road by thousands of athletes, volunteers and members of the public.
-This is also the first time the SEA Games Arch was lit up at the Scotts and will be present till 20th June.
+This is also the first time the SEA Games Arch was lit up at the Scotts and will be present till 20 June.

 5\.
 There were also meet and greets with Team Singapore athletes as well as the opportunity to experience some fun sporting activities along Singapore’s iconic shopping belt at the event.
 The public were given the chance to experience sports such as football, rugby, basketball and badminton right in the middle of Orchard Road.

 6\.
-Team Singapore rhythmic gymnast Tong Kah Mun had the opportunity to perform on stage to the crowd, and she relished the experience, noting “It was heart-warming to see all these people cheer me on in this demonstration as One Team Singapore, and to do it in the heart of orchard road is really amazing!
+Team Singapore rhythmic gymnast Tong Kah Mun had the opportunity to perform on stage to the crowd, and she relished the experience, noting, “It was heart-warming to see all these people cheer me on in this demonstration as One Team Singapore, and to do it in the heart of orchard road is really amazing!
 I really feel that such an enthusiastic home ground support will make a significant difference in my performance come June at the SEA Games.”

 7\.
 “Our team is at the last phase of training for SEA Games and today’s event is a timely intervention to remind us that the nation is behind us.
 I am simply awed and definitely motivated to push further in my preparations so that in June at the SEA Games, everyone will be cheering us with pride,” noted Team Singapore Rugby 7s Captain Daniel Chow.